Hidden Translation and Translating Coset in Quantum Computing: Abstract

 \section{Abstract}

-We give efficient quantum algorithms for \HTP{} and \HSP{} in a large class of non-abelian groups including solvable groups of bounded exponent and of bounded derived series.
+We give efficient quantum algorithms for the problems of \HTP{} and \HSP{} in a large class of non-abelian solvable groups including solvable groups of constant exponent and of constant length derived series.
 Our algorithms are recursive.
 For the base case, we solve efficiently \HTP{} in $\Z_{p}^{n}$, whenever $p$ is a fixed prime.
-For the induction step, we introduce the problem \OP{} generalizing both \HTP{} and \HSP{}, and prove a powerful self-reducibility result: \OP{} in a finite group $G$, is reducible to \OP{} in $G/N$ and subgroups of $N$, for any solvable normal subgroup $N$ of $G$.
+For the induction step, we introduce the problem \OP{} generalizing both \HTP{} and \HSP{}, and prove a powerful self-reducibility result: \OP{} in a finite solvable group $G$ is reducible to instances of \OP{} in $G/N$ and $N$, for appropriate normal subgroups $N$ of $G$.
+Our self-reducibility framework combined with Kuperberg's subexponential quantum algorithm for solving \HTP{} in any abelian group, leads to subexponential quantum algorithms for \HTP{} and \HSP{} in any solvable group.